utraf-pasteur-institute/CellWalker-blender/README.md

 # Description

-Cellwalker-blender is a Blender Add-on which forms the second part of the CellWalker pipeline (Click <a href="https://github.com/utraf-pasteur-institute/CellWalker-notebooks">here</a> for the first part).
+CellWalker-blender is a Blender Add-on which forms the second part of the CellWalker pipeline (Click <a href="https://github.com/utraf-pasteur-institute/CellWalker-notebooks">here</a> for the first part).
 It is designed for morphometric characterization of objects obtained from 2D/3D mircoscopy images.

 # Getting Started
 Instructions for installation and usage can be found in the <a href="https://github.com/utraf-pasteur-institute/CellWalker-blender/wiki">User Guide</a>